-Direct additive crossbreeding effects occur when the combination of genes from different breeds leads to an improvement in certain traits in the offspring.
-These effects are due to the accumulation of favorable alleles from both parental breeds.
-In this respect, direct additive crossbreeding effects indicated moderate and significant superiority of the Acclimatized Californian rabbits over Baladi-Red Native breed at early growth till the 7th Wk. of age, where it turned to be none-significant (P > 0.05) thereafter till the end of assessment.
-However, direct additive effects can be significant if the target trait has relatively high heritability estimates (e.g., body weights, daily weight gain ... etc.).
-In the context of crossbreeding, high heritability for a trait suggests that the genetic differences between the breeds being crossed will have a more significant impact on the offspring's performance for that trait.
+In this particular, direct additive effect (Cal-G), was moderate and significant (P< 0.05) indicating superiority of the Cal rabbits contributions, over BR Native breed, at early growth till the 7th Wk. of age.
+Conversely, it turned to be none-significant (P> 0.05) thereafter, till the end of the assessment period.
+However, direct additive effects can be significant if the target trait has relatively high heritability estimates (e.g., body weights, daily weight gain ...etc.).
+In the context of crossbreeding, high heritability for a trait suggests that the genetic differences between the breeds being crossed will have a more significant impact on the offspring's performance for that trait, Dekkers (2004).
 This is because the additive genetic effects from each breed will be more pronounced.